kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 **Annotated Bibliography**

 Below your prospectus, add an annotated bibliography of primary and secondary sources (8-20 would be a fair range at this stage) you are considering for use in the long essay.
 Below each source, primary and secondary sources in separate categories, add at 1-3 sentences describing the source and why you think it will be useful for your long essay.
+The annotated bibliography is not included in the word count.

 ## Long Essay